 By capturing and composting food waste, we will not only divert these materials from our waste stream, but also produce a valuable, nutrient-rich product that benefits our soil.
 Composting is a particularly apt example of our integrated approach to iCAP 2020.
 Moving forward, it is important to consider the many ways in which our themes interact with, affect, and enrich one another.

 Composting is not the only way to divert food scraps from the landfill.
-University Housing Dining currently operates three anaerobic digesters (Enviropure) and three food waste collection systems (Grind2Energy) for use with the anaerobic digester at the Urbana-Champaign Sanitary District (UCSD).
-We have diverted approximately 95% of our pre- and post-consumer food waste at university dining halls for the last three years and plan to replace the three remaining aerobic digesters as funding allows.
+University Housing Dining currently operates five food waste collection systems (Grind2Energy) for use with the anaerobic digester at the Urbana-Champaign Sanitary District (UCSD).

 We are exploring additional technologies capable of recovering resources from university-generated food scraps.
 A potential opportunity to add an anaerobic digester may be at the future Dairy Facility.
 The Veterinary Teaching Hospital has straw bedding waste that could be used, and we look forward to optimizing these efforts in collaboration with other campus units.
 We plan to expand collaboration with community partners in these efforts with the UCSD, for example.